RAN # and Start Time

 - If a course section is closed, it means there are no more seats available to anyone.

-Your adviser can’t override this and does not have access to extra seats that you can’t see.
+Your advisor can’t override this and does not have access to extra seats that you can’t see.

 - Even if closed, press “add” anyway to add yourself to the waitlist.